sedwin928/open-gsa-redesign/_apidocs/Get-Opportunities-Public-API.md

 <details>
     <summary>Response (JASON Output)</summary>

-Note: Note: Response for one record is provided as an example <br>
+Note: Response for one record is provided as an example <br>

 <p>
 <code><pre>